 It does not prove that Sarah came on the Lysander but it does qualify her as an early arrival, so let the story begin.

 I have told much of the Bishop family story in the post “Jim’s Gone A-droving” but what of Sarah’s story?
 I know so little about her but with help from Henry Lawson’s “The Drover’s Wife” one can wonder and imagine what life was like for her.
 While I don’t believe that she felt the isolation experienced by Lawson’s “wife” she must have felt the same loneliness.

 Sarah Hughes was born in Brighton, East Sussex, England in 1834 to Robert Hughes and Mary Godfer.
 Robert was a sailor according to Sarah’s Death Certificate.
 As a child, Sarah arrived in Adelaide.
 By 1852, aged eighteen, she had met and married James Bishop from Dorset, nine years her senior.
-They lived at Thebarton an Adelaide suburb.
+They lived at Thebarton, just north-west of the Adelaide city centre.
 Eight days short of their nine month anniversary, Sarah and Jim welcomed a daughter, Mary Elizabeth, named after her two grandmothers.

 For most of his working life, Jim was a drover.
 The following article describes a James Bishop, working as a shepherd near Gawler, South Australia in 1853.

 This could well be my Jim, off working early in the marriage.
 I have often wondered why only one child was born during the Adelaide days from 1852-1855/6, considering the speed of conception of the first child and frequency of the later children.
 Maybe Jim was away working?
 Could the gaps between the eleven children be a measure of Jim’s absences?